 Decorative Concrete Block Retaining Walls

-The most popular of all retaining wall materials is decorative concrete block, which create segmented retaining wall systems (SRWs).
-These walls are popular because they’re available in many different textures, colors and styles.
+The most popular of all retaining wall materials is decorative concrete block, which creates segmented retaining wall systems (SRWs).
+These walls are popular because they’re available in many different textures, colors, and styles.

 Concrete block retaining walls are also extremely variable in terms of height, from 3 feet to as tall as you need it, depending on the manufacturer’s specifications.

 Another option is retaining walls made from wood — a completely different aesthetic approach from the concrete and stone retaining walls described in this post — including timber retaining walls or railroad tie retaining walls.

 Neave Group doesn’t install wooden retaining walls because they don’t have the structural benefits of other types of retaining walls, and they have a much shorter lifespan than those made of stone or concrete.